Top 11 Best Soccer Recovery Techniques Worth your Time

 Red Light Therapy

 At a molecular level, red light and infrared light are basically the same thing as heat or thermal energy, such as the heat that comes from a fire, the sun, or your body.
-However, red light therapy differs from heat therapy because it obviously requires the use of red light frequencies as opposed to thermal heat.
+However, red light therapy is different because it obviously requires the use of light energy instead of thermal energy.

 Red light and infrared are the wavelengths that penetrate deeper into the body than all the other wavelengths and as a result red light can improve blood flow, circulation, mitochondrial function, and it also helps expand the exclusion zone of the water inside your mitochondria.